 We would recommend that you talk to your child about CEOP.
 This is a button that they can click on to report anything that makes them feel scared or unsure.
 Sometimes they may have stumbled onto a site that they shouldn’t see or may be wary about questions they are being asked in a chat room.
 This button links them directly to a CEOP (child exploitation and online protection) team member who can help them.
 As part of our E-Safeguarding lessons we have taught the children about this as well.

 At St Theresa’s, we take E-Safeguarding seriously.
 We expect the staff, parents and pupils to agree to our online code of conduct and talk regularly with the children about how to stay safe online.

 Click here to view our Parents’ Internet Safety Evening presentation – 16th November 2017

-If you have any concerns regarding your child’s online activity or want to report anything, the schools E-Safeguarding lead is Mrs Holland.
+If you have any concerns regarding your child’s online activity or want to report anything, the schools E-Safeguarding lead is Mrs Arrowsmith.
 She is happy to offer advice and support and can advise you on the best steps to take.